 Tyramine content of foods

 Caveat to this post.
 Only a few groups of people really need to think about tyramine: those on MAOI antidepressants and those on certain antibiotics including linezolid and furazolidone.
+Linezolid requires minimal caution if you have otherwise normal blood pressure, though please see below for sex differences.

 Background